oligray/aws_gaming/README.md

 - Use rainbow bridges to escape from enemies
 - Plan your route through the level using both static platforms and rainbow bridges
 - Remember that rainbow bridges are temporary - don't get stuck on one!
+- Collect all the fruit that appears after defeating enemies for bonus points

 ## Technical Details

 - Built with Python and Pygame-CE
 - 60 FPS gameplay
 - 800x600 resolution
-- Object-oriented design with separate classes for Player, Enemies, Platforms, and Rainbows
+- Object-oriented design with separate classes for Player, Enemies, Platforms, Rainbows, and Collectibles

 Enjoy this retro platforming adventure!